chef/knife-azure/docs/ASM.md

 #### Windows Bootstrapping Requirements
 knife-azure depends on knife-windows: https://github.com/chef/knife-windows to bootstrap Windows machines via WinRM (Basic, NTLM and Kerberos authentication) or ssh.

-The distro/template to be used for bootstrapping is: https://github.com/chef/knife-windows/blob/master/lib/chef/knife/bootstrap/windows-chef-client-msi.erb

 Windows source images should have the WinRM service enabled and the authentication should be set accordingly (Basic, NTLM and Kerberos).
 Firewall rules should be added accordingly to the source images.
 Refer to the link to configure this: